 Here are the main topics you should learn about when you’re ready to explore connecting tables:

 Step 2: Work on an SQL Project

-There is no better way to practice your SQL skills than to work on a real-world project.
-This allows you to put your theory into practice, and work on projects that interest you, instead of projects that are listed in an online course or tutorial.
+There is no better way to practice SQL code than to work on a real-world project.
+This allows you to work on SQL projects that interest you instead of projects that are listed in an online SQL course or tutorial.

 Are you looking for ideas to help you get started?
 Here are a few that you could explore: